Part 1: Basic set up

 Startup exception has been raised |

-instances, as a listener may receive multiple instances of the same type of application event.
+Be careful when using a hierarchy of SpringApplication instances, as a listener may receive multiple instances of the same type of application event.

-to inject context and compare it with the event’s context.
+Implement ApplicationContextAware to inject context and compare it with the event’s context.

-If the listener is a @Bean
+If the listener is a @Bean, use @Autowired.

 Reference: Application Events and Listeners.